Heidi Fleiss

 Heidi Lynne Fleiss (born December 30, 1965) is an American former madam.
 She ran an upscale prostitution ring based in Los Angeles and is often referred to as the "Hollywood Madam".
-Fleiss has also worked as a columnist and was a television personality regularly featured in the 1990s in American media.
+Fleiss also formerly worked as a columnist and was a television personality regularly featured in the 1990s American media.

 Early life

-Fleiss was born and raised in the Los Feliz neighborhood of Los Angeles.
+Fleiss was born to a Jewish family and raised in the Los Feliz neighborhood of Los Angeles.
 Her father, Paul M. Fleiss (1933–2014), was a pediatrician and her mother, Elissa (née Ash), was an elementary school teacher.
 Their marriage ended in divorce.
-She has two brothers: Jesse (born in 1977), and Jason (born in 1968), who drowned at age 41 in 2009.
-She also has three sisters: Amy, Kim, and Shana.
+She has two brothers: Jesse (born in 1977), and Jason (born in 1968), who drowned at age 41 in 2009; and three sisters: Amy, Kim, and Shana.

 Prostitution and tax evasion

-At the age of 22, Fleiss began managing a prostitution ring under Madam Alex after meeting her in 1987 via Fleiss's film-director boyfriend Iván Nagy.
-Fleiss stated in 2002 that Alex and she had "a very intense relationship" and that she "was kind of like the daughter she loved and hated, so she was abusive and loving at the same time."
-In the same interview, Fleiss said she worked as a prostitute for a short period to learn all aspects of the occupation.
-At the time she was learning to take over Alex's business there was a labor shortage, as most of Alex's prostitutes were approaching middle age and setting their sights on retiring from prostitution.

-Alex tasked Fleiss with revitalizing the business by recruiting a new batch of young, attractive women.
+At the age of 22, Fleiss began managing a prostitution ring under Madam Alex after meeting her in 1987 via Fleiss's film director boyfriend Iván Nagy.
+Fleiss stated in 2002 that Alex and she had "a very intense relationship" and that Alex's view of Fleiss "was kind of like the daughter she loved and hated, so she was abusive and loving at the same time".
+In the same interview, Fleiss said she worked as a prostitute for a short period to learn all aspects of the trade.
+At the time she was learning to take over Alex's business there was a labor shortage, as most of Alex's prostitutes were approaching middle age and planning to retire from prostitution.
+Alex had Fleiss revitalize the business by recruiting a new batch of young, attractive women.

 By 1990, Fleiss severed her links with Madam Alex and began her own prostitution ring.
-Fleiss has stated that she made her first million dollars after only four months in the business as a madam, and that on her slowest night, she made $10,000.
-By 1991, she was so successful that she was able to reject women who wished to work for her.
-In June 1993, she was arrested for multiple charges, including attempted pandering.
+Fleiss has stated that she made her first million dollars after only four months in the business as a madam and that on her slowest night, she made $10,000.
+By 1991, Fleiss was so successful that she was able to reject women who wished to work for her.
+In June 1993, she was arrested on charges including attempted pandering.

-Federal charges were filed in 1994, and Fleiss posted $1 million bail.
-The state trial began the same year and Fleiss was convicted.
-In May 1996, her state conviction was overturned, and her appeal bond was set at $200,000.
-She was convicted of federal charges of tax evasion in September 1996 and sentenced to seven years in prison.
+Federal charges were filed in 1994, and Fleiss posted $1 million bail; the state trial began the same year and Fleiss was convicted.
+In May 1996, her state conviction was overturned and her appeal bond was set at $200,000.
+She was convicted of federal charges of tax evasion in September 1996 and sentenced to 37 months in prison.
 Fleiss served 20 months at the Federal Correctional Institution, Dublin, California.
 She was released to a halfway house on November 19, 1998, and ordered to perform 370 hours of community service.

 Fleiss's ring reportedly had numerous prominent and wealthy clients.
-When questioned by British TV presenter Davina McCall about revealing the names of her clients, she replied, "It's not my style."
+When questioned by British television presenter Davina McCall about revealing the names of her clients, she replied "It's not my style".